 When that doesn’t work, I use a jar opener.
 These are marketed toward seniors with arthritis, but when it comes to dealing with dried paint sealing a lid shut, I wouldn’t blame King Kong for using one of these.
 I’ve been using one of these openers since I was 30, and on more than just paint.
 Buy one.
 You’ll be glad you have it.

 When the jar still won’t open even if you stuck it in a vise and tried to turn it with a jar opener, there’s one last-resort fix.
 Turn the jar upside down.
 Then use a small paint brush to dab a small quantity of lacquer thinner under the lip of the lid and let it sit for a few minutes.
-The lacquer thinner will soften the paint.
+The lacquer thinner will soften the paint that’s holding the lid closed.
 After a few minutes, you can probably get the jar open.
 It’s OK if you still need the help of the vise and the jar opener.

 When you’re messing with lacquer thinner, use it outside, don’t breathe the fumes, and don’t get the lacquer thinner on your skin.
 It’s nasty, dangerous stuff.